-BRI recently welcomed Oliver Harrison, PhD, as our newest principal investigator and assistant member in the Fundamental Immunology Center.
+BRI recently welcomed Oliver Harrison, DPhil, as our newest principal investigator and assistant member in the Center for Fundamental Immunology.
 His lab’s research focuses on understanding how microbes like bacteria interact with the body — on the skin and in the intestinal tract.
 His goal is to understand how the immune system interacts with bacteria in the body and how this response can go wrong in disease.

 Dr. Harrison joined BRI in Fall 2019 from the National Institutes of Health, where he studied T-cell responses to healthy skin microbes.
 In his downtime, Ollie enjoys running, mountain biking and skiing.

 How did you become interested in this work?

 My training was originally in pharmacology.
 I switched to immunology because I was really interested in trying to understand defense against pathogens.
 It struck me that we are living with bacteria all the time, but we have very different relationships with some bacteria versus others.
 I wanted to understand why our immune systems don’t go into overdrive and develop excessive responses to those microbes that live in our gut and on our skin.
 I really became interested in trying to approach that from the perspective of immunology, rather than using a sequencing-based mindset to understand those microbes.

 Yes.
 I had never really thought of myself as a scientist, but science was always interesting to me.
 Then I went to university and realized I could actually have a career in science where I could dedicate a lot of time and energy to asking these interesting questions.

 BRI has been on my radar since I was a grad student.
 I was following Dr. Steve Ziegler and Dr. Daniel Campbell’s work, as well as following Dr. Estelle Bettelli’s work before BRI and since she came here.